haolian9/reveal.nvim/readme.md

     * subscribe filesystem events
     * send commands to the pipe
 * the nvim part is also a lua plugin but for nvim, which will:
-    * spawn a vifm daemon
+    * spawn a vifm process
-    * show the daemon in a float window
+    * show the process in a floating window and terminal buffer
     * poll and enqueue commands from the pipe, process them when user leaved the vifm

 ## prerequisites: